noahehall/theBookOfNoah/0current/virtualization/virtualbox.md

 ### host resources

+- to adjust an existing VM resources
+  - make sure its in the POWERD OFF state
+  - file > closed > poweroff
 - processor: allocating CPU resources
   - how many processor cores to give to the host
 - memory (RAM)